On the combination of graph data for assessing thin-file borrowers' creditworthiness: Results and Discussion

 \subsection{Implementation Details}

-In this work we used Networkx v2.6.3 \citep{Hagberg2008} and Snap-stanford v5.0.0 \citep{Leskovec2016snap} Python implementations in the hand-crafted feature engineering process ($ X_{NodeStats},\; \allowbreak X_{EgoNet}$), and for Node2Vec, GCN and GAE ($ X_{GNN,N2V}$) we used PyTorch v1.6.0 \citep{Paszke2019} and PyTorch Geometric v2.0.1 \citep{Fey2019}.
+In this work, we used the Python implementations Networkx v2.6.3 \citep{Hagberg2008} and Stanford Network Analysis Platform (SNAP) v5.0.0 \citep{Leskovec2016snap} in the hand-crafted feature engineering process ($ X_{NodeStats},\; \allowbreak X_{EgoNet}$); for Node2Vec, GCN and GAE ($ X_{GNN,N2V}$) we used PyTorch v1.6.0 \citep{Paszke2019} and PyTorch Geometric v2.0.1 \citep{Fey2019}.

-To conduct the experiments, we used a laptop with 8 CPU cores Intel i7 and 32 GB of RAM for network construction and hand-crafted feature engineering.
-We used a server with a driver node with 140 GB of RAM and 20 CPU cores and between 2 and 8 auto-scaling worker nodes with 112Gb of RAM and 16 CPU cores for the Node2Vec, GCN, GAE, and model training phase.
+To conduct the experiments, we used a laptop with an Intel 8-Core i7 CPU and 32 GB of RAM for network construction and hand-crafted feature engineering.
+For the Node2Vec, GCN, GAE, and model training phases, we used a server with a driver node with 140 GB of RAM and 20 CPU cores and between two and eight auto-scaling worker nodes with 112GB of RAM and 16 CPU cores.